abd-elrahman-mohamed-anter/docker-4/README.md

 ## 4️⃣ Scaling the Spring Application

+🌀 From this step, we use docker-compose-replica.yml (multiple replicas)

 ### Note: Starting from this step, we use docker-compose-replica.yml, which is designed for scaling and running multiple replicas of the Spring application.

 To scale the application into multiple replicas: